rhedlund87/Amazon_Connect_Desk_phone_email/README.md

 1. Login to the AWS console and navigate to the [S3 service](https://aws.amazon.com/s3/) and click Create bucket in the upper right hand corner
 2. Provide a Unique name of the bucket then scroll down adn clikc Create bucket
 3. Download [index.py script](index.py)
+4. In the AWS console navigate to the service CLoudFormation
+5. Click Create stack in upper left hand corner: